Cathedral of the Immaculate Conception (Albany, New York): Location

-Exterior
+Cathedral exterior

+Construction.

-An iron railing along both sidewalks sets off the church building, shaped like a Latin cross, with two side aisles, clerestory and circular chancel at the west (rear) end.
-Its nave is five bays long, the transept two bays, and the chancel is divided into seven sections.
-Two 210 ft towers flank the main entrance.
+An iron railing along both sidewalks sets off the church building.

-Structurally the nave has vaults dividing its four sections, with secondary ribs and much bossing.
 The brick walls are faced in sandstone.
-Slate shingles cover the gabled rolled lead roof.
+Slate shingles cover the gabled rolled lead roof.Four more buttresses rise two stories to the roof along the sides of the nave, setting apart Gothic tracery windows.
+These buttresses are topped with crocketed pinnacles at the castellated roofline.
+The circular chancel offsets the rectilinearity of the rest of the church.

+Facades

-On the east (front) facade are three portals with crocketed gables, divided by four miniature buttresses with crocketed pinnacles.
+The East (front) facade has three portals with crocketed gables, divided by four miniature buttresses with crocketed pinnacles.
 Two larger buttresses, similarly treated, rise to roof level on either side.
 A large Gothic tracery window is above them, topped by a small recessed quatrefoil window in the gable apex.
-At the roofline is a pierced tracery parapet.
-There are small arched tracery windows in the facade's flanks.
+A pierced tracery parapet is mounted at the roofline.
+Small arched tracery windows appear in the facade's flanks.